evanlucas/statrepos/README.md

 ### Why?
 Makes it easy at the end of the day to make sure all my work is committed.

+### Details
+Checks the status for repositories using the following version control systems
+- Git
+- Fossil

 ### Dependencies
 - [node.js](https://github.com/joyent/node)
 - [commander.js](https://github.com/visionmedia/commander.js)